hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 system attracts another — there also is He.
 Everywhere is He.
 According to the doctrine of Jnana also, He is realised by one everywhere.
 Here lies the reconciliation of Jnana and Bhakti.
-When one is immersed in the highest ecstasy of divine vision (Bhâva), or is in the state of Samâdhi, then alone the idea of duality ceases, and the distinction between the devotee and his God vanishes.
+When one is immersed in the highest ecstasy of divine vision (Bhāva), or is in the state of Samādhi, then alone the idea of duality ceases, and the distinction between the devotee and his God vanishes.
 In the scriptures on Bhakti, five different paths of relationship are mentioned, by any of which one can attain to God; but another one can very well be added to them, viz. the path of meditation on the non-separateness, or oneness with God.
 Thus the Bhakta can call the Advaitins Bhaktas as well, but of the non-differentiating type.
-As long as one is within the region of Mâya, so long the idea of duality will no doubt remain.
+As long as one is within the region of Māya, so long the idea of duality will no doubt remain.
 Space-time-causation, or name-and-form, is what is called Maya.
 When one goes beyond this Maya, then only the Oneness is realised, and then man is neither a